There is a plethora of fun things to do in Nassau, the capital of The Bahamas and the biggest city in the country.

 7 – Speed up with a quad tour

-If you can’t cover enough ground on foot and you just want to see as much of Nassau as possible, a quad bike tour is one of the best things to do in Nassau.
+If you want to see as much of the island as possible, then a quad bike tour is one of the best things to do in Nassau.

 Are you on a family holiday?
 Consider buggy tours over an ATV as the four-seater vehicles are enclosed by an open-air cage and are considered a safer option.
 There are also buggies that can fit six people if you’re traveling as a large group.